marko-cerovac/material.nvim/README.md

 		eob_lines = false -- Hide the end-of-buffer lines
 	},

+	lualine_style = "default", -- Lualine style ( can be 'stealth' or 'default' )

 	custom_highlights = {} -- Overwrite highlights with your own
 })
 ```